dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 - {{< spell 279527 "Wild Fleshrending" >}} causes {{< spell 5221 "Shred" >}} to deal X additional damage and {{< spell 213771 "Swipe" >}} to deal Y additional damage to targets affected by your {{< spell 211141 "Thrash" >}}.

-I'm only including this trait for completeness' sake.
+This is a Feral trait that is also selectable as Guardian, and I'm only including it for completeness' sake.
 It is absolutely not worth taking for Guardian, as it only works with Cat Form {{< spell 211141 "Thrash" >}}, and does not work at all on {{< spell 5221 "Shred" >}} if you are in Guardian spec.

 ---